Peace Bonds in Ontario– What You Should Know?

 What is a “peace bond”?

 An s.
-810 peace bond is a statutory peace bond and is issued in accordance with section 810 of the Criminal Code of Canada.
-These peace bonds are issued by the court upon request of a person who has reasonable grounds to believe that an accused person will cause harm to them or to someone they know.
-The complainant must have an ongoing fear of the accused person.
-The maximum length of an s.
-810 peace bond is a period of one year.
+810 peace bond, also known as a statutory peace bond, is issued in accordance with section 810 of the Criminal Code of Canada.
+This type of peace bond is granted when a person has reasonable grounds to fear that another individual may cause harm to them or someone they know.
+The fear of the complainant must be ongoing, and the maximum duration of an s.
+810 peace bond is one year.

-A common law peace bond relies on the common law rather than on a statute.
-In order to issue a common law peace bond, it is not necessary that the complainant has a present or ongoing fear of the accused.
-All that is required is a reasonable basis to believe that the accused may breach the peace generally.
-There is no maximum length of a common-law peace bond, but practically speaking, they are rarely if ever imposed for longer than one year.
+On the other hand, a common law peace bond is based on common law rather than a statute.
+For the issuance of a common law peace bond, the complainant does not need to have a current or ongoing fear of the accused.
+A reasonable basis to believe that the accused may breach the peace generally is sufficient.
+While there is no maximum length for a common law peace bond, they are rarely imposed for more than one year in practice.

 What are the consequences of signing a peace bond in Ontario?

-A peace bond can be enforced anywhere in Canada including Ontario.
+A peace bond is enforceable throughout Canada, including Ontario.

 What happens if I breach my peace bond?

-If you breach your common law peace bond, you are committing a different offence under the Criminal Code of Canada known as “disobeying a court order”.
-The maximum penalty is the same as that for the s.
-810.
+Breaching a common law peace bond is a separate offence under the Criminal Code of Canada, known as “disobeying a court order”.
+The maximum penalty for this offence is the same as that for breaching an s.
+810 peace bond.

-You should note that a breach of a peace bond is a criminal offence and will appear on your criminal record if not successfully defended.
+It’s important to note that breaching a peace bond is a criminal offence and will appear on your criminal record if not successfully defended.

 Is signing a peace bond an admission of guilt?